 Reasons to Use

-The benefits of bugleweed for dogs are pretty significant in the areas of sleeplessness, thyroid function and respiratory concerns.
+The benefits of bugleweed for dogs are pretty significant in the areas of sleeplessness, anxiety OVERACTIVE THYROID function, and respiratory concerns.
 This herbal treatment is relatively safe and has a number of potential benefits for your pooch pals, so you may want to consider adding it to your herbal toolkit and seek it out at your nutritional supplement provider.